antifuchs/gmail-britta/README.md

 unless I email you specifically.
 Not that useful, but with your own filters and the recipes above, you should be able to make it work (-:

+## Some general tips & tricks

+Here are some things to note when performing filter-fu with gmail:

+* A filter condition tops out at 1500 chars, apparently.
+This fits a decent amount of conditions, but something to be careful about.
+There is no check in gmail-britta against this, but Gmail will refuse to import (or drop) filters that violate this.
+* If you use `archive_unless_directed` heavily, you almost certainly want to check the "Don't override filters" box in Gmail's Inbox preferences.

 ## A short apology to you, dear code-diver

 A lot of this is a bit hacky (particularly the filter condition merge